Malcolm206/dsc-chi-warmup-morse-code/README.md

     # List for collecting characters that could
     # not be tranlated
     errors = []
-    # Create an empty string to append each word to
+    # Create an empty string to append each word
     decoded = ''
     # Create a list of encoded words
     words = morse_code.split('/')